Pastoral and Spiritual Care (Clergy)

 Coffee Hour takes place Sundays after each of the morning masses in the Parish Center.
 Volunteers provide and/or serve hot and cold drinks, baked goods and other snacks.
 Contact the church office for more info.

 Office Volunteers answer phones, hand out food bags, welcome visitors, proofread or fold bulletins, stuff envelopes, and just generally help keep things running smoothly.
-Contact Nancy Vernon for more info.
+Contact Julie Rogers for more info, at [email protected] or 886-7292.

 St. Margaret’s Altar Society—Altar Guild members work behind the scenes on Saturday mornings following the 8:30 AM Mass, cleaning, polishing, replacing flowers, candles and holy water.
 They prepare the set-up for all services, including memorial masses.
 Members change frontals, Epiphany green to Lenten purple, and decorate at Christmas and Easter.
 Contact Paulette O’Malley for more info.